RicardoCampos/Rsc.HttpClient/Readme.md

 * Fully asynchronous and threadsafe.
 * **IHttpClient** - abstraction around HttpClient to aid mocking and injection.
 * IHttpClient implementations all require a timeout to be set on creation - so you don't forget and use the terrible 100 second default!
 * Multiple retry strategies - no retry, simple, fixed back off, exponential back off, circuit breaker.
-* Retry strategies can be specified on a per request basis, or you can simply use the default for that client.
 * **HttpClientRegister** - used to register clients for services, aiding reuse.
+* Per-request timeouts
+* Per-request Http Header injection
+* Per-request retry strategy.

 ###Supported Frameworks